WTKD (FM): History

 The station launched in 1990 as WLSN, owned by Treaty City Broadcasting airing beautiful music mixed with smooth jazz with a taller and more powerful transmitter installed north of Greenville replacing the less powerful WDRK tower on the south edge of town.
-Around this same time the former WHIO-FM switched from a similar format to country as WHKO "K-99.1 FM."
+Around this same time the former WHIO-FM switched from a similar format to country as WHKO "K-99.1 FM".

-In 1997, WLSN was sold to Jacor Communications, later becoming WBKI ("Buckeye Country 106.5") in 1998 competing with WHKO until the merger with Clear Channel becoming WDJO (a call sign used previously at 1230 AM in Cincinnati) as "Dayton's Jammin' Oldies 106.5."
-But eventually, the late 1960s and '70s rhythmic oldies format failed to attract sizeable listeners.
-The WDJO calls themselves have since moved back to a station licensed to Cincinnati at 1480 AM, as a 1950s' and '60s' oldies station.
+In 1997, WLSN was sold to Jacor Communications, later becoming WBKI ("Buckeye Country 106.5") in 1998 competing with WHKO until the merger with Clear Channel becoming WDJO (a call sign used previously at 1230 AM in Cincinnati) as "Dayton's Jammin' Oldies 106.5".
+Eventually, the late 1960s and 1970s rhythmic oldies format failed to attract sizeable listeners.
+The WDJO calls themselves have since moved back to a station licensed to Cincinnati at 1480 AM, as a 1950s and 1960s oldies station.

 When a group of listeners of the former WLSN joined and complained about the lack of smooth jazz in the Dayton market, it was recommended that it would go back to what it was a decade earlier.
 Thus it became WDSJ, which enjoyed a considerably large following in the Dayton market, eastern Indiana and the northern suburbs of Cincinnati since its switch to smooth jazz.
-WDSJ aired programming from Broadcast Architecture's "Smooth Jazz Network."
+WDSJ aired programming from Broadcast Architecture's "Smooth Jazz Network".

-On Friday May 1, 2009, the smooth jazz format ended at 5 pm Eastern time according to the WDSJ website.
+On Friday, May 1, 2009, the smooth jazz format ended at 5 pm Eastern time according to the WDSJ website.
 It became "106.5 The Bull" with a country music format and a new website that went online on the morning of May 2, 2009.

-On March 25, 2010, WDSJ changed their format to classic hits, branded as "Big 106.5".
-They were using Premium Choice with voicetracked DJs.
+On March 25, 2010, WDSJ changed its format to classic hits, branded as "Big 106.5".
+The station was using Premium Choice with voicetracked DJs.